 Cooling vests for summertime heat.
-I strap a large thermos with ice water to my bike and take Parker’s cooling vest along for the ride with us.
+I strap a large thermos with cool water to my bike and take Parker’s cooling vest along for the ride with us.

 A dog bike trailer.
 A great way to go on extended rides so your dog can rest when tired.
 Or you can bring your small dog along for a bike ride in complete safety.
 Our trailers are easy to assemble and come in 2 sizes.

 Some dogs take to this type of exercise right away and others need to be acclimated a little more slowly.
 The best way to introduce biking to your dog is to start by attaching your dog to the bicycle leash and walking alongside your bike on the opposite side of your dog.
 The idea is to let them get comfortable with the bike and realize it is no different than taking a normal walk.
 If using the WalkyDog, make sure that you have adjusted the cord length to make your dog feel comfortable.
 To do this you can remove 1 or 2 internal springs, add a leash extension, or create a custom length line (watch video on this page).
 Once they have going straight down, practice turning left and right and then u-turn to either side.
 Once your dog seems confident, hop on your bike and ride slowly at first practicing the same maneuvers.
 It is best to begin in an area with few distractions so that your dog will focus on you.
-It is best to bike at a trotting pace, just make sure you never go beyond your dog’s pace.
+I suggest biking at a trotting pace.
+They should never be falling behind so make sure you are riding at your dog’s own pace.
 If your dog gets nervous and freezes up DO NOT attempt to keep pulling them along.
 Immediately stop and start walking next to the bike again.
 We do not recommend biking in areas with heavy traffic.

 How Far To Ride